Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Prior and posterior distributions

 which is easier to handle for theoretical purposes.

-As discussed before, there are several choices of $\pi_i$ (marginal prior on $\delta_i$) prescribed in the literature.
-O’Malley and Zaslavsky\cite{zava} assume independent log-normal priors on $\delta_i$s with $c_{\nu}=1$ (LN-DSIW prior).
-Alternatively, they also suggest using independent truncated normal prior for the $\delta_i$s.
-The induced prior on $\uSigma$ ((TN-DSIW prior) corresponds to the multivariate version of Gelman's folded half-T prior\cite{gelman2006prior} .
-Gelman et al\cite{gelman_book} suggest independent uniform prior distributions on $\delta_i$'s with $c_{\nu}=1$ (U-DSIW prior) for a noninformative model.
-Huang and Wand\cite{huang} recommend using independent Gamma prior on $\delta_i$'s with shape parameter $2$ and $c_{\nu}=2\nu$ (IG-DSIW prior), which is a multivariate extension of Gelman's Half-t priors on standard deviation parameters to achieve arbitrarily high noninformativity.
+As discussed before, there are several choices of $\pi_i$ (marginal prior on $\delta_i$) prescribed in the literature. \cite{zava} assume independent log-normal priors on $\sqrt{\delta_i}$'s with $c_{\nu}=1$ (LN-DSIW prior).
+Alternatively, they also suggest using independent truncated normal prior for the $\sqrt{\delta_i}$'s.
+The induced prior on $\uSigma$ ((TN-DSIW prior) corresponds to the multivariate version of Gelman's folded half-T prior (\cite{gelman2006prior}). \cite{gelman_book} suggest independent uniform prior distributions on $\delta_i$'s with $c_{\nu}=1$ (U-DSIW prior) for a noninformative model. \cite{huang} recommend using independent Gamma prior on $\delta_i$'s with shape parameter $2$ and $c_{\nu}=2\nu$ (IG-DSIW prior), which is a multivariate extension of Gelman's Half-t priors on standard deviation parameters to achieve arbitrarily high noninformativity.
 Under this prior correlation parameters have uniform distributions on $(-1, 1)$ when $\nu=2$.
-This prior is also recommended by Gelman and Hill\cite{gelman2006data} with $\nu=2$ and $c_{\nu}=1$ to ensure uniform priors on the correlations as in the IW prior but now there is more flexibility on incorporating prior information about the standard deviations.
+This prior is also recommended by \cite{gelman2006data} with $\nu=2$ and $c_{\nu}=1$ to ensure uniform priors on the correlations as in the IW prior but now there is more flexibility on incorporating prior information about the standard deviations.

-We will show in Section \ref{sec4} that high-dimensional consistency for the corresponding DSIW posterior can be obtained with just a mild assumption on the tails of the $\pi_i$s.
+We will show in Section \ref{sec4} that consistency for the corresponding DSIW posterior can be obtained with just a mild assumption on the tails of the $\pi_i$s.
 This assumption is satisfied by all these choices of $\pi_i$ discussed above and provides future researchers with the flexibility of many more choices for $\{\pi_i\}_{i=1}^q$.

-\subsection{Matrix-$F$ Prior}
+\subsection{Matrix-$F$ prior}

-Mulder and Pericchi\cite{mulder} propose a matrix-variate generalization of the $F$ distribution, known as the matrix-$F$ distribution, for $\uSigma$.
+\cite{mulder} propose a matrix-variate generalization of the $F$ distribution, known as the matrix-$F$ distribution, for $\uSigma$.
 Similar to the univariate $F$ distribution, the matrix-$F$ distribution can be specified via a hierarchical representation as follows: